buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.4.3 =
+* Emails - Added option to 'Skip Cropping' for logo, to display any logo dimension

 = 1.4.2 =
 * Documents - Added 'Download' link to Image and PDF file preview popups